Polymers, plastics, and polyvinyl chloride used in electric wires are called "insulators" that do not conduct electricity.

-Polymers, plastics, and electric wire's polyvinyl chloride are called "insulators" that do not conduct electricity.
-"Dielectric" is a form of insulator which is sandwiched between the + and - electrodes of the capacitor element and has the property of storing electricity.
+"Dielectric" is a type of insulator that is sandwiched between the + and - electrodes of the capacitor element and has the property of storing electricity.

-The dielectric has similar properties to insulators, like not conducting DC electricity, even though it is between + and - electrodes.
+The dielectric has similar properties to insulators, such as not conducting DC electricity, even though it is between + and - electrodes.
 Insulators and dielectrics are same in that they do not conduct electricity but have different functions with various properties.
 Dielectrics can store electricity as they cause electric polarization.
 The ability to store electrical energy is expressed by dielectric constant.
 Dielectrics are used extensively for capacitors and are extremely important as next-generation materials.

 Learn more about dielectrics and insulators.